harsh774/QuotesApp/README.md

-# quotes_app
+# Harsh's Quotes_app

-A new Flutter project.
+A new Flutter quotes application.

 ## Getting Started